 Additionally, the bill modifies Section 62.163(d) to prohibit eligible institutions from using matching grants to recruit distinguished researchers from other eligible institutions or private and independent institutions of higher education.
 The amendments will take effect starting with grants awarded for the 2025-2026 academic year.
-The bill is set to become effective immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that vote is not achieved.
+The bill is set to become effective immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that threshold is not met.

-Introduced: Education Code 62.161, Education Code 62.163 (Education Code 62)
+Statutes affected: Introduced: Education Code 62.161, Education Code 62.163 (Education Code 62)

 Senate Committee Report: Education Code 62.003, Education Code 62.161, Education Code 62.163 (Education Code 62)